 She wants to start a public health fellowship for students who are minorities.
 She wants to give these students the opportunity they need to propel forward as well as bring more diversity to the public health field.

-Here are some action-packed tips Samantha would give to current students interested in public health.
+Action-packed tips Samantha would give to current students interested in public health

 Try to find time to build connections with professors.
 They can open doors.